Travelling to Bergen and NHH

 You can get different kinds of bus tickets from ticket machines at the stop, from bus company service centres, from some kiosks and shops or by downloading the Skyss ticket app.

-You can also buy a single ticket from the bus driver, but please note that this will require Norwegian currency in cash, and that it is much more expensive than other options due to a price supplement for paying cash on board.
+You can also buy a single ticket from the bus driver, but please note that this will require Norwegian currency in cash or a credit card, and that it is much more expensive than other options due to a price supplement for paying on board.

 Read more about tickets and prices at the county’s public transport authority, Skyss.

-The following northbound buses run through the city centre and pass NHH frequently (as of January 2020):
+The following northbound buses run through the city centre and pass NHH frequently as of October 2023:

 - 3 Støbotn